-HomeLight’s data analyzing over 27 million transactions reveals that the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average real estate agent.
-10% on top of the median home value of $243,225 wins you an extra $24,323.
-That’s a huge difference.
+Luckily, you don’t have to dive in alone.
+This is where enlisting help from a top real estate agent comes in handy.
+According to HomeLight’s data, the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average real estate agent.
+Based on a median home value of $454,900 as of late 2022, that 10% amounts to an extra $45,490!

 - High volume of home sales in your price range